jvchama/lasos2026/README.md

 ## Notes

-- The final explainability model is **Logistic Regression**; the tree-based models (XGBoost, Random Forest, LightGBM) and SVM are used as baselines for comparison of precision / recall / F1.
+- The final explainability model for Global analysisis **Logistic Regression**; the tree-based models (XGBoost, Random Forest, LightGBM) and SVM are used as baselines for comparison of precision / recall / F1.
+Brazillian cutout is LightGBM, check article for explanation.
 - SMOTE is fit on the training fold only to avoid leakage.
-- The pipeline is a work in progress (see git history: "atualizando pipeline (wip)").